jeff4/bionotes.github.io/_comp/javascript.md

 * p.
 105 - "In *Node*, the global object has a property named `global` whose value is the global object itself, so you can always refer to the global object by the name `global` in Node programs."
 * p.
 105 - "As of ES2020, `globalThis` is the standard way to refer to global object in any context--implemented in all browsers and Node."
 * p.
 105-106 - "There is a fundamental difference between **primitive values** (strings, numbers, booleans, `undefined`, `null`) and **objects** (e.g., arrays and functions).
+* p.
+106. Primitives are *immutable* and compare by *value*.
+* p.
+In contrast, Objects are *mutable* and are *not* compared by value. e.g., 2 arrays that have the same elements in the same locations are *not* equal.
+	* Objects are compared *by reference*. p.
+107

+#### Flanagan 3.9: Type Conversions p.
+108
+* e.g., when JS expects a Boolean value and we supply it with a value of any type, JS will not error; it will convert "truthy" values into `true` and "falsy" values into `false`.
+* p.
+109-110, Table 3-2: JS type conversions.
+* Section 3.9.1: Conversions and Equality p.
+111. Just always use `===` to be safe.
+* Section 3.9.2: Explicit Conversions p.
+112. Simplest way to change type is to use `String()`, `Number()`, `Boolean()`.
+E.g.:
+	*  Convert the boolean value `true` into a string value by typing: `String(true);` or equivalently `true.toString();`.
+Which both produce output of `"false"` as a String value.

+#### Flanagan 3.9.3: Converting between Objects and Primitive Types
+* p.
+115 - 122
+* Complex and multiple sections.
+Read more closely later if you find yourself doing this.
+Skip for now.

+#### Flanagan 3.10: Declaring Variables, Initialization, Assignment p.
+122
+* When to use constants? see Box on p.
+123-124.
+	> There are two schools of thought about the use of the const keyword.
+	> One approach is to use `const` only for values that are fundamentally unchanging, like the physical constants shown, or program version numbers, or byte sequences used to identify file types, for example.
+	> Another approach recognizes that many of the so-called variables in our program don’t actually ever change as our program runs.
+In this approach, we declare everything with `const`, and then if we find that we do actually want to allow the value to vary, we switch the declaration to `let`.
+This may help prevent bugs by ruling out accidental changes to variables that we did not intend.
+	> In one approach, we use const only for values that must not change.
+In the other, we use const for any value that does not happen to change.
+	> Flanagan prefers Approach 1, they physical constants approach.
+* p.
+125 - Explanation of scope wrt variables, similar to SVP Chapter 6 (p.
+131 - 134) on scope.
+* p.
+126 - Do *not* declare the same variable in a scope more than once using the `let` or `const` keywords.
+Syntax error.
+And also don't do it in a nested scope even though the JS interpreter will allow it--bad practice.

+#### Flanagan 4.4: Property Access Expressions p.
+140
+* Note that there are two ways to access the properties of arrays, maps, and other objects:
+	* Bracket syntax, e.g., array[0]; --> more on this in Flanagan, Chapter 7.
+	* 'Dot Syntax', e.g., `let object = {name: "jeff");`.
+The expression `object.name` outputs `jeff`.
+For more, see Chapter 6 on Objects.

+#### Flanagan 4.5: Expressions to invoke functions or methods
+* p.
+144 - 145
+* examples of functions with arguments / input parameters
+	* f("hello");
+	* Math.max( x, y, z );
+* foobar.sort() -- a function with no arguments passed in.
+* For more, see Chapter 8 Functions and Chapter 9 Classes.
+* p.
+147-148 -- Flanagaan 4.6: Creating Objects with the *constructor function* `new`.
+Eg., `new Point(2,3);`.
+* p.
+149 -151 -- Table 4.1 Javascript operators.
+	* Unary operator `typeof` returns what type the input operand is.

+### Chapter 5: Statements p.
+197
+* Up to Flanagan p.
+210, Section 5.4 on loops.